I like the unusual angles and less popularly photographed areas of the temples.

 The atmosphere while I took this shot was changing very fast as the sun was dropping out of the sky.
 I had to really force my self to stop and think clearly and choose my subjects carefully because I knew I only had a few minutes left for the day.

 As you can see in the foreground the ruins are often walked upon.
 In many cases the carvings have fallen or are in a position where they must be touched.
-I felt really bad walking on ancient carvings to get to the other sides, but had no choice as
+I felt really bad walking on ancient carvings to get to the other sides, but had no choice as they were often laid as stepping stones to other parts.

 I waited around because I knew something was going to happen.
 I waited for around 7 minutes standing way back so as not to be noticed.
 No one else was around this temple.
 The little girl walked up to the temple opening bend way over looking in all around and up to the top.
 Then took a big breath and screamed.